 Do I Need Insurance?

-No. Though, again, it’s highly recommended that you have an insurance policy in case you’re in an accident.
+No. Though, again, it’s highly recommended that you have an insurance policy in case of an accident.

 After that year, you must either register your car again and pay the uninsured motorist fee or provide proof of insurance.